onehashai/onehash-connect/templates/zerver/integrations/svn.md

 1. The default stream used by this post-commit hook is `commits`; if you’d prefer a different stream, change it now in `zulip_svn_config.py`.
-Make sure that everyone interested in getting these post-commit Zulips is subscribed to that stream!
+Make sure that everyone interested in getting these post-commit Connect is subscribed to that stream!

 {!congrats.md!}